 4. Like our Facebook page to join the campaign hub.

-Our DHB nursing and midwifery teams have been stretched to capacity and beyond by filling the gaps to keep patients safe and keep our public health system functioning.
+Our DHB nursing and midwifery teams have worked long, unsocial and often unpaid hours to keep patients safe and keep our public health system functioning.

-But it’s got too hard and the workforce gaps are now too significant.
+But it has become too hard and the workforce gaps are now too big.

 Volunteer with the campaign – sign up get updates, and find out about all the ways you can contribute to our collective campaign.